SalesforceAIResearch/xLAM/README.md

 ## 🎉 News
 - **[TODO]**: Just **passed Legal Review Process (July 05)** and we are working extremely hard on updating code and releasing all the models.
+- **[06.2024]** Check our latest work [APIGen](https://apigen-pipeline.github.io/), the best open-sourced models for function calling.
+Our dataset [xlam-function-calling-60k](https://jianguoz.github.io/) is currently among the Top-3 trending datasets on HuggingFace, standing out in a field of 173,670 datasets as of July 4, 2024.
+See also the [Twitter by Salesforce CEO](https://x.com/Benioff/status/1808365628551844186), [VentureBeat](https://venturebeat.com/ai/salesforce-proves-less-is-more-xlam-1b-tiny-giant-beats-bigger-ai-models/) and [新智元](https://mp.weixin.qq.com/s/B3gyaGwzlQaUXyI8n7Rguw).
 - **[03.2024]** [xLAM model](https://huggingface.co/collections/Salesforce/xlam-models-65f00e2a0a63bbcd1c2dade4) is released!
 Try it together with [AgentLite benchmark](https://github.com/SalesforceAIResearch/AgentLite/tree/main/benchmark) or other benchmarks, which is comparable to GPT-4!
 - **[02.2024]** Initial Release of AgentOhana and xLAM [paper](https://arxiv.org/abs/2402.15506)!